-Like the Kyle line, this route heads north out of Inverness and weaves in and out of mountains and lochs, all the way to the very top of Scotland and the towns of Thurso and Wick.
-It is a long journey north, as the terrain means the train has to curve and twist, often doubling back on itself.
-There are small and picturesque towns on the route, along with request stops; often little more than a platform in the middle of rugged, empty country.
-Highlights along the route include the chance to see seals and dolphins in the North Sea, wild glens full of nature, and the extraordinary expanse of blanket bog that is the Flow Country.
+Like the Kyle line, this route heads north out of Inverness and weaves in and out of mountains and lochs to the top of Scotland and the towns of Thurso and Wick.
+It is a long journey, as the terrain means the track has to curve and twist, so you’re train is often doubling back on itself.
+There are picturesque towns on the route, along with request stops – often little more than a platform in the middle of rugged, empty country.
+Highlights en route include seals and dolphins in the North Sea, wild glens full of nature, and the extraordinary expanse of blanket bog that is the Flow Country.
 If you get off at Dunrobin Castle you gain a discount on entry if you show your ticket.

 Voted as the best railway journey, not just in Scotland or the UK but the world, the West Highland Line stretches from Glasgow to Mallaig on the west coast.
 The stupendous scenery includes the vast Rannoch Moor, some of the highest peaks in the UK, and the silver beaches of Morar.
 Expect children, and adults too, to excitedly exclaim, ‘this is Harry Potter bridge!’
 The famous Hogwart’s Express, having left Platform 9 3/4, appeared on parts of this route in several of the films, and the ‘bridge’ is the Glenfinnan Viaduct, which gives the traveller stunning views of Loch Shiel and the Highlander’s memorial.
-One of the last stops on the route, with enchanting vistas out to the islands of Muck, Eigg and Rum, Arisaig is the furthest west station on the UK mainland.
+One of the last stops on the route, with enchanting views out to the islands of Muck, Eigg and Rum, Arisaig is the furthest west station on the UK mainland.
 In summer the journey between Fort William and Mallaig can be made even more romantic by travelling on the train pulled by the steam engine, The Jacobite.